Many-Body Localization in the Age of Classical Computing: Thermalization and its counterexamples

 MBL was originally defined as an insulating phase of an interacting electronic system at sufficiently low temperature \cite{Basko06}, where conductivity and diffusion coefficients vanish.
 In principle, conductivity can vanish for a number of reasons, and diffusion may be substituted by sub-diffusion (in particular in one-dimensional systems), leaving the final equilibrium state to be described by the microcanonical ensemble, see also Appendix~\ref{app:dif-sub-Gibbs}.
 However, it was noted already in 2012 (Oganesyan, private communications) that the vanishing of conductivity in the MBL phase may be due to the existence of local integrals of motion for MBL systems (\textbf{LIOMs}).
-These were properly conjectured in \cite{Serbyn13a} where also details of the implications for the MBL phenomenology was given (e.g., the slow growth of entanglement already observed in \cite{Znidaric08}), and shortly after, the perturbation series analysis of \cite{Basko06}\footnote{Ref.~\cite{Gornyi17} identified a class of terms that parametrically enhance delocalization threshold with respect to the predictions of~\cite{Basko06, Gornyi05}.} was adapted by \cite{Ros15} to show that indeed LIOMs should exist in the MBL phase when the same approximations of the ImSCBA are used.
+These were properly conjectured in \cite{Serbyn13a} where also details of the implications for the MBL phenomenology was given (e.g., the slow growth of entanglement already observed in \cite{Znidaric08}), and shortly after, the perturbation series analysis of \cite{Basko06}\footnote{Ref.~\cite{Gornyi17} identified a class of terms that parametrically enhance delocalization threshold with respect to the predictions of~\cite{Basko06, Gornyi05}.} was adapted by \cite{Ros15} to show that, indeed, LIOMs should exist in the MBL phase when the same approximations of the ImSCBA are used.
 In parallel, numerical algorithms to find and characterize LIOMs were proposed \cite{Chandran15,Rademaker16,Mierzejewski18}.
-In the meanwhile, a detailed mathematical analysis suggesting stability of the MBL phase of a one-dimensional disordered spin chain was published by \cite{Imbrie16}, see also~\cite{Imbrie17} for a parallel discussion of this work and of other perturbative approaches to MBL.
+In the meanwhile, a detailed mathematical analysis suggesting stability of the MBL phase of a one-dimensional disordered spin chain was published by \cite{Imbrie16, Imbrie16a}, see also~\cite{Imbrie17} for a parallel discussion of this work and of other perturbative approaches to MBL.
+Starting from the analysis of \cite{Imbrie16a}, refined, and purged from a hypothesis about absence of level attraction, the authors of the recent paper~\cite{deRoeck24absence} claim a proof of the existence of LIOMs in a fraction of samples which is exponentially small in system size.
+Although this is {\it not yet} a proof of the existence of an MBL phase, using this result, the authors can prove the absence of diffusion in a strongly disordered interacting quantum spin-1/2 chain, namely the disordered quantum Ising model introduced in Eq.~(\ref{eq:TFIM}), leading to the vanishing of DC conductivity and of any diffusion coefficient.